core-wg/senml-spec/draft-ietf-core-senml.md

     A Base Value can only be included in the first Record of the array.

 Version:
 : Version number of media type format.
-This attribute is optional positive integer and defaults to 5 if not present.
+This attribute is an optional positive integer and defaults to 5 if not present.
 A Version can only be included in the first object of the array.
+Note to RFC Editor.
+Change the default value from to 100 when this specification is published as an RFC and remove this note.

 Name:
 : Name of the sensor or parameter.
 When appended to the Base Name attribute,